 Gardeners with a goal of adding bright color to as much of the winter landscape as possible will want to consider planting C. japonica ‘Debutante.’
 This cultivar has one of the longest blooming seasons, from about October through May.

-The plant can withstand winter temperatures in Zone 7 with shelter and protection, and fares well unprotected in Zones 8-10.
+The plant can withstand winter temperatures in Zone 7 with shelter and protection, and fares well unprotected in Zones 8 to 10.

 ‘Debutante’ features full peony form blooms that typically have semi-conspicuous stamens, in a large, three to four-inch size.
 The medium to deep pink flowers create a striking contrast to the glossy green foliage.